Techno-economic assessment: Cash flow analysis

 Techno-economic models may also include a discounted cash flow analysis to calculate metrics like net present value and internal rate of return.
 A cash flow analysis will typically incorporate financial parameters like taxes and discount rates.

 Platforms

-TEA is typically performed using one of two platforms: spreadsheet software, like Microsoft Excel, or a process simulator, like Aspen or SuperPro Designer or an open version based in python BioSTEAM.
-In general, the three platforms use the methodology described above.
+TEA is typically performed using one of two platforms: spreadsheet software, like Microsoft Excel, or a process simulator, like AVEVA Process Simulation, Aspen, SuperPro Designer, integrated tools such as thecubeSphere, or open source software such as the python-based BioSTEAM.
+In general, these platforms use the methodology described above.

 Spreadsheet modeling is often preferred for early-stage technologies and startups since it tends to offer greater flexibility, accessibility, and transparency.
 Process simulators, on the other hand, offer more powerful process simulation capabilities, greater standardization, and integrated cost-estimation modules.

 More recently, researchers have demonstrated that machine learning models can be trained on simulation outputs to produce so-called surrogate models capable of predicting costs, mass balances, and energy balances.